genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * A. A managed instance group combines existing instances of diferent configurations into one manageable group
     * B. **A managed instance group uses an instance template to create identical instances**
+        > A MIG is a group of virtual machine (VM) instances that you control as a single entity.
+        > MIGs support features such as autohealing, load balancing, autoscaling, auto-updating, and stateful workloads.
     * C. A managed instance group creates a  firewall around instances
     * D. A managed instance group is a set of servers used exclusively for batch processing

 41. What type of firewall rule(s) does Google Cloud’s networking support?[REVISAR]

     * A. **deny**
+        > Every VPC network has two implied firewall rules.
+        > * One implied rule allows most egress traffic [Implied allow egress rule.]
+        > * the other denies all ingress traffic [Implied deny ingress rule]
     * B. allow, deny & filtered
     * C. allow
     * D. allow & deny